Rizq-Saputra/portofolio/README.md

 ## Usage
 1. Start the development server:

-2. Open your browser and navigate to `http://localhost:3000` to view the website.
+2. Open your browser and navigate to [Website Portofolio](https://rizqsaputra.vercel.app/) to view the website.

 ## Credits
 - Design inspiration: []